 Misunderstanding the definition of bodily injury can make a difference in keeping your dog alive.

-For more information on Preventing Your Dog From Being Euthanized, an initial consultation is your next best step.
+For more information on Preventing Your Dog From Being Euthanized, a free 30 minute consultation is your next best step.
 Get the information and legal answers you are seeking by calling (720) 943-6606 today.